bitptr/argonaut/README.md

 Setup
 -----

-Depends on GTK+ 3, GModule 2, and GIO 2.
+Depends on GTK+ 3, GModule 2, GIO 2, and BDB.

 To develop:

   ./autogen.sh
   ./configure --datadir=$PWD
   make

+You may need to set your `CFLAGS` and `LDFLAGS`.
+These are the recommended settings for OpenBSD:

+    export AUTOMAKE_VERSION=1.14
+    export AUTOCONF_VERSION=2.69
+    export CFLAGS="-I /usr/local/include/db4"
+    export LDFLAGS="-L /usr/local/lib/db4"

 Copyright
 ---------